How to Deal Poker: Essential Guide to Dealing Cards in Poker

 Burn and Turn

-The next stage of action is called the turn, and proceeds in almost the same way to the flop.
-However, at this point, you as the dealer burn one card from the top of the deck as before, but then only turn over one card from the remaining deck to be placed in the middle.
+The next stage of action is called the turn and proceeds in almost the same way as the flop.
+However, at this point, you, as the dealer, burn one card from the top of the deck as before, but then only turn over one card from the remaining deck to be placed in the middle.

 As before, betting then commences amongst the surviving players.